Food really is powerful when it comes to navigating your peri menopause journey.

 - 1 C coconut yoghurt if you’d like it extra creamy (or Greek yoghurt if you’re not sensitive to dairy)

-- ¼ tsp cinnamon (great for metabolism)
+- ¼ tsp cinnamon (great for blood sugar stability)

 - A dash of natural vanilla extract